dockercask/dockercask/README.md

 ### clipboard sharing

-When starting an app dockercask will watch the clipboads of the host and xephyr X11 screen using `xsel`.
+When starting an app dockercask will watch the clipboads of the host and Xephyr X11 screen using `xsel`.
 When one of the clipboards change the other clipboard will be updated.
-This update will also persist to any other running xephyr windows.
+This update will also persist to any other running Xephyr windows.

 ### chrome